Date of Degree

 adsorption, Aggregation, citirc acid, Dissolution, pH 7.5, zinc oxide nanoparticles

 Copyright 2011 R-A-Thilini Perera Rupasinghe

 Rupasinghe, R-A-Thilini Perera.
-"Dissolution and aggregation of zinc oxide nanoparticles at circumneutral pH; a study of size effects in the presence and absence of citric acid." thesis, University of Iowa, 2011.
+"Dissolution and aggregation of zinc oxide nanoparticles at circumneutral pH; a study of size effects in the presence and absence of citric acid."
+MS (Master of Science) thesis, University of Iowa, 2011.